 While for many of us, the revelation could have brought our world crashing down, Dilipbhai refused to be defeated by the tragic turn of events.
 On the contrary, he set out to conquer his life with increased courage and optimism.
 And as it is often said, “when you want something, the entire universe conspires in helping you to achieve it.”

 However, if there was still anything that kept Dilipbhai going, defying all odds at the end of the day, it was his strong-willed and ‘never-say-give-up’ attitude.
-And it was the same attitude that later earned him the honourable position of principal, blind school, Blind People’s Association, Ahmedabad.
+And it was the same attitude that later earned him the honorable position of the principal, blind school, Blind People’s Association, Ahmedabad.

 Though times have changed for the better now, Dilipbhai believes that his path to empowerment was not easy.
 Therefore, he is now driven by the motto of sharing and helping others like him through their journeys.
 So, when he was first approached by TorchIt in 2014, for his feedback and inputs during the R&D phase of ‘Saarthi’, he gladly accepted to share his thoughts.
 And indeed, they played an instrumental role in giving shape to the device that was finally launched back in 2017.